multiversx/mx-docs/docs/protocol/delegation-manager.md

 ```

-## *Views*
+## Delegation contract view functions

-The following documentation sections only show the relevant returnData and omit the other fields for simplicity
+The following documentation sections only show the relevant `returnData` and omit the other fields for simplicity

 ```json